-For the models that require an app, we thought that the Brother P-Touch Cube Plus PT-P710BT was especially simple.
-The tape cartridges are simple to install and the P-Touch app is a very seamless user interface using iOS devices.
+For the models that require an app, we thought that the Brother P-Touch Cube Plus PT-P710BT was incredibly simple.
+The tape cartridges are simple to install, and the P-Touch app is a very seamless user interface using iOS devices.
 We are also fans of the DYMO computer software used for the LabelWriter 450 Turbo Direct — this program is very efficient thanks to the use of an actual computer keyboard rather than buttons on the device itself.
-However, we did find that loading label rolls into the 450 Turbo was not quite as easy as models with cartridges and sometimes a few labels must be wasted to get everything aligned properly.
+However, we did find that loading label rolls into the 450 Turbo was not as easy as models with cartridges, and sometimes a few labels must be wasted to get everything aligned properly.

-The Brother P-Touch PT70BM and DYMO LabelManager 160 both have qwerty keyboards that are intuitive and straightforward to use.
+The Brother P-Touch PT70BM and DYMO LabelManager 160 both have qwerty keyboards that are intuitive and straightforward.
 We love the extra-large buttons with elementary symbols on the LabelManager 160.
-The PT70BM has a time & date shortcut button for those that are keeping tabs on those details.
+The PT70BM has a time & date shortcut button for keeping tabs on those details.
 The label cartridges for both of these models only require a moderate amount of know-how and effort to install.

 The Brady BMP21-PLUS tape cartridge snaps right into place on the front of the device — we thought this made the process of changing tape as easy as can be.
-We found that the rubber jacketing surrounding the body of this device in combination with its handy lanyard makes it especially easy to transport and hold on to — traits that make it ideal for use in a warehouse or at a job site.
+We found that the rubber jacketing surrounding this device's body, combined with its handy lanyard, makes it incredibly easy to transport and hold on to — traits that make it ideal for use in a warehouse or at a job site.

-The DYMO Organizer Xpress Pro is the most cumbersome out of our top ranking models.
+The most cumbersome out of our top ranking models is the DYMO Organizer Xpress Pro.
 This particular device requires you to turn a dial to each individual letter or symbol and then squeeze a handle to emboss them onto the tape.

 Settings and Features

-Depending on what you are planning on using your label maker for you may or may not need extra bells, whistles, and options.
-People that are looking to label the hardware drawers in a workshop may not care for fancy fonts or colorful tape.
-Somebody looking to track products using barcodes or print shipping labels is likely going to want a different model than somebody who will be primarily using the device for arts & crafts.
-For the last bit of our review, we carefully studied the settings and features that each model has to offer.
+You may or may not need extra bells, whistles, and options depending on what you plan to use your label maker for.
+People looking to label the hardware drawers in a workshop may not care for fancy fonts or colorful tape.
+Somebody looking to track products using barcodes or print shipping labels will likely want a different model than somebody who will be primarily using the device for arts & crafts.
+For the last bit of our review, we carefully studied the settings and features that each model offers.

-The Brother P-Touch Cube Plus PT-P710BT offers a phenomenal array of settings and options for label types and fonts.
+Offering an unprecedented array of settings and options for label types and fonts is the Brother P-Touch Cube Plus PT-P710BT.
 This device is compatible with most Google and Apple font libraries, there are tons of templates, and it prints several types of barcodes.
-It's also great for crafts or labels for applications such as gift pack labels, wedding seating placements, or retail needs thanks to its ability to use a variety of tapes including bright colors and even glitter.
+It's also great for crafts or labels for applications such as gift pack labels, wedding seating placements, or retail needs thanks to its ability to use various tapes, including bright colors and even glitter.

-If you're looking to print a lot of shipping labels at a fast rate look no further than the DYMO Labelwriter 450 Turbo Direct.
+Look no further than the DYMO Labelwriter 450 Turbo Direct if you need to print many shipping labels at a fast rate.
 This device prints 50 address labels per minute and can even print postage if you subscribe to a licensed post office service.
 The 450 Turbo also prints barcodes, name badges, file labels, binder labels, or custom labels created by you.

-The Brady BMP21-PLUS has several alluring features, especially for those in the trade industries.
-It has many presets for electricians, scientists, and AV specialists.
-This device also has the ability to print barcodes for those working in a warehouse or retail setting.
+For those in the trade industries, the Brady BMP21-PLUS has several attractive features, including many presets for electricians, scientists, and AV specialists.
+This device can also print barcodes for those working in a warehouse or retail setting.

-Our primary focus is to help connect our readers with the best products for their own individual wants and needs.
-For this review, we carefully tested and inspected each model to provide you with the best insight possible.
-We hope that having read this article you now have the confidence to buy the perfect label maker.
+Our primary focus is to help connect our readers with the best products for their individual wants and needs.
+We carefully tested and inspected each model for this review to provide you with the best insight possible.
+We hope that having read this article, you now have the confidence to buy the perfect label maker.

 — Ross Patton